Contents

 5.3 CTOs children and young people

-Whilst there is no lower age limit for a CTO it is likely that there will only be a small number of children and young people whose circumstances are suitable for a CTO to be a possible option for their treatment following a period of detention.
+Whilst there is no lower age limit for a CTO it is likely that there will only be a few of children and young people whose circumstances are suitable for a CTO to be a possible option for their treatment following a period of detention.
 However, where it is appropriate it should be used.

 Guidance on assessing competence in children and young people is included in the code of practice chapter 19 of the Code of Practice (19.26 to 19.30).